 NFL trade deadline: T.J.
 Hockenson heading to Vikings from Lions for draft picks

-It's a rare interdivisional trade with ramifications for both teams.
+It's a rare interdivisional trade.
 The last time the Lions sent a player within the division was in 1998 when they traded running back Glyn Milburn to the Green Bay Packers for a draft pick, per ESPN.

-The Lions get compensation for a tight end that would have cost the team $9.39 million guaranteed in 2023 and the Vikings get someone who can immediately fill in for the injured Irv Smith Jr., who suffered a high ankle sprain in Week 8.
+The Lions get compensation for a tight end who would have cost the team $9.39 million guaranteed in 2023 and the Vikings get someone who can immediately fill in for the injured Irv Smith Jr., who suffered a high ankle sprain in Week 8.
+Smith is expected to miss the next 8-10 weeks with the injury, according to ESPN's Adam Schefter.

 Hockenson, 25, was the Lions' eighth overall selection in the 2019 draft.
 He was enjoying a solid fourth year with 26 receptions for 395 yards and three touchdowns.
 The yards and touchdowns ranked fifth and sixth among all tight ends, respectively.
 For his career, Hockenson has 186 receptions for 2,068 yards and 15 touchdowns in 47 games.